St. Clair County, IL

 Faith in Action to Serve and Transform (FAST)

-FAST promotes healthy living and independence by providing interfaith, volunteer based non-medical support and caregiver services to seniors who are 60 years and older, homebound, frail, disabled or afflicted with chronic illnesses in the Greater East St. Louis community.
-FAST seeks to ease loneliness and isolation.
+The Faith in Action to Serve and Transform (FAST) Program promotes healthy living and independence by providing interfaith, volunteer based non-medical support and caregiver services to seniors 60 years and older who are homebound, frail, disabled or afflicted with chronic illnesses in the Greater East St. Louis community.
+FAST program services seek to ease loneliness and isolation often felt by seniors in need of comfort and care.